Left to right: Smith, Verlaine, Lloyd and Ficca.

 - Self-Titled Album: Their 1992 reunion album.

-- Title Drop: Every single song on Marquee Moon drops the title at some point.
+- Every song on Marquee Moon drops their title at some point.

 - Verlaine stealth-drops the band's name in at least two songs - "Elevation" ("'Elevision, don't go to my head") and "Little Johnny Jewel" ("He just had to tell-a-vision")